 KEHA membership will donate to KEHA "Coins for Change" International Project

 ACTIVITY:

 Promote KEHA "Coins for Change" collection to support international KEHA goals.
-One half of total collection will be sent to the ACWW "Pennies for Friendship" program and the other half of collection will support KEHA international program goals.
+One half of total collection will be sent to ACWW organizations "Pennies for Friendship" and other half of collection will support KEHA international program goals.